 For a long time I thought I had a pretty active lifestyle—until I got a Fitbit and learned the harsh truth.
 I learned I didn’t move much at all and after a few months of denial (the activity tracker must not be tracking all my movement) I decided to do something about it.
 Because…well, the writing was on the wall.
 I had gained weight, I was tired all the time, my back and neck had chronic pain and I was overall miserable.
 I had a feeling I was on the fast track for something much worse health-wise.

 So I decided to make some changes.
 This was about a year ago and I’ve seen nothing but positive results after implementing a healthier routine.
-And yes, this was inspired by getting up at 4:30 a.m. for 21 days.
+And yes, by getting up at 4:30 a.m. for 21 days did in fact inspire this.
 I learned if I can do that, I can do anything.

 Take a screen break every 60 minutes.